Microservices: expectations vs. realityMorten Eriksen on

 Microservices is lauded and hyped, but what rests behind the ornamentation and pretty words?

-Just about any digital solution, whether it’s a website, an app, an API, a CMS, or some other service, consists of code running on a server.
+Just about any digital project or solution, whether it’s a website, an app, an API, a CMS, or some other service, consists of code running on a server.
 Some solutions are dead simple, like a static HTML page.
 Others are intrinsically complex, combining transactions, business logic, personalised interfaces and then some.
 Traditionally, such solutions have been built, tested, and shipped as a single piece of software, also known as a monolithic system.
 In the case of microservices, the idea is simply to split this software into smaller and more manageable pieces—hence the word “microservice.”

 The purpose of microservices is simply to divide, modularise, upgrade, develop, and deploy said services independently of each other.
 This kind of software system architecture allows for faster and safer development, as you no longer need to depend on the entire, integrated monolithic system.